Bedrock-OSS/bedrock-wiki/docs/entities/npc-dialogs.md

 The translation key used should then be specified in the resource pack's language files.
 In this case, `entity.endermite.name` would translate to "Endermite."

-## Opening Dialogs
+## Opening Dialogues

-The `/dialogue` command is used to open and control dialogs.
+The `/dialogue` command is used to open and control dialogues.
 The command looks like this: `/dialogue open <npc: target> <player: target> [sceneName:string]`

 -   `<npc: target>`: A selector pointing to any entity with the `minecraft:npc` component, such as the vanilla NPC.
-This determines where dialog commands are executed from, as well as the appearance of the NPC in the dialog.
+This determines where dialog commands are executed from, as well as the appearance of the NPC in the dialogue.
--   `<player: target>`: A selector pointing to the player who will see the dialog.
+-   `<player: target>`: A selector pointing to the player who will see the dialogue.
--   `[sceneName:string]`: A string matching the `scene_tag` of the dialog to be shown.
-Optional, if not present, the last dialog shown by the NPC will be shown.
+-   `[sceneName:string]`: A string matching the `scene_tag` of the dialogue to be shown.
+Optional, if not present, the last dialogue shown by the NPC will be shown.

-For example, the following command would open the dialog `example` for the nearest player, using the nearest NPC:
+For example, the following command would open the dialogue `example` for the nearest player, using the nearest NPC:

 ```
 /dialogue open @e[type=npc,c=1] @p example
 ```

-## Changing Dialogs
+## Changing Dialogues

-The `/dialog` command is also used to change the dialog of an NPC.
-Unlike the `/dialog open` command, this command has no effect until a player opens the NPC dialog manually.
+The `/dialogue` command is also used to change the dialogue of an NPC.
+Unlike the `/dialogue open` command, this command has no effect until a player opens the NPC dialogue manually.
 This syntax looks like this: `/dialogue change <npc: target> <sceneName:string> [player: target]`

--   `<npc: target>`: A selector pointing to the NPC to change the dialog of.
+-   `<npc: target>`: A selector pointing to the NPC to change the dialogue of.
--   `<sceneName:string>`: A string matching the `scene_tag` of the dialog to be shown.
+-   `<sceneName:string>`: A string matching the `scene_tag` of the dialogue to be shown.
--   `[player: target]`: A selector pointing to the player who will see the updated dialog.
+-   `[player: target]`: A selector pointing to the player who will see the updated dialogue.
 Optional, if not present, all player will be affected.

-For example, the following command would change the nearest NPC's dialog to `example` for a random player.
+For example, the following command would change the nearest NPC's dialogue to `example` for a random player.

 ```
 /dialogue change @e[type=npc,c=1] example @r